 Once you’ve figured out the basis of your trip you can start booking planes, trains or automobiles for your journey.
 If you’re heading out of town, make sure all guests are arriving on the same date so that no one misses out on the fun.
-If you’re staying close to home you may want to book a limo or something more extravagant than your Prius for the night.
+If you’re staying close to home you may want to book a limo or shuttle bus or something more extravagant than your Prius for the night.

 Make an itinerary